 Moreover, it is not just a matter of combining the right technologies across the IoT technology stack but also about doing so in an accurate, secure and cost-effective way.
 And in practice there are still quite some challenges on the level of interoperability and all these technology elements being able to talk with each other as there are different standards.
 Moreover, when we bring in existing connected devices as they’ve existed for ages in areas such as building management or manufacturing technologies, that latter challenge becomes even bigger.

-Let’s look at the first layer of the IoT technology stack: IoT devices.
+Let’s look at the first layer of the IoT technology stack: IoT devices or IoT endpoints.
 Do note that there have been various attempts to depict and construct the IoT technology stack (and within each of the layers various protocols, vendors/players and sub-layers).
 When Cisco still talked about the Internet of Everything (IoE) it also had an IoE technology stack which was more built from that IoE vision (you can see an example in this article on IoT in retail).

 Others have focused a lot on the IoT technology stack by comparing with many existing network models such as OSI and TCP/IP.
 That is for a separate article.

 So, the things, the devices, the sensors and so forth are the first IoT technology stack layer.
 An IoT device can take many forms and shapes.

 IoT devices include transducers such as sensors and actuators and myriad objects which are often called ‘smart’, ‘intelligent’ or plain old ‘connected’ (smart light bulbs, connected valves and pumps, smart meters, connected cars, intelligent or smart building components, smart home devices etc.).

 When people speak about an IoT device they don’t think about sensors nor actuators nor all the other stuff involved, such as boards, processors/chips, transceivers, micro-electro-mechanical systems or anything like that.